 Other products used in very small quantities as stabilisers in vaccines include:

 Egg allergy is quite common in children under 5, and much more common in children than in adults.
 Around 60,000 children in the UK have egg allergies.
-In the UK schedule, both the Nasal Flu Vaccine (Fluenz Tetra) and the Inactivated Flu Vaccine may contain traces of egg proteins.
+In the UK schedule, both the Nasal Flu Vaccine (Fluenz Tetra) and two of the Inactivated Flu Vaccines may contain traces of egg proteins.
 This is because the flu virus is grown on fertilised hens' eggs.
-Egg-free flu vaccines have been developed but so far they have not been consistently available.
-Others are also being developed.
-However, the Joint Committee on Vaccination and Immunisation has now advised that most children with an egg allergy can be safely vaccinated with the nasal flu vaccine (Fluenz Tetra).
+The Joint Committee on Vaccination and Immunisation has advised that most children with an egg allergy can be safely vaccinated with the nasal flu vaccine (Fluenz Tetra).
 This is because the ovalbumin content is very low.
 The only exception is children who have a history of severe anaphylaxis to eggs which has previously needed treatment in intensive care.
 These children should be referred to specialists for immunisation in hospital.
 This advice is based on a recent study called SNIFFLE which tested Fluenza Tetra on several hundred children with egg allergy.
-See more information about the SNIFFLE study and an information sheet from Public Health England showing the ovalbumin content of flu vaccines in the 2015/16 season.
+See more information about the SNIFFLE study and an information sheet from Public Health England showing the ovalbumin content of flu vaccines in the current flu season.